 80

-Those randomized to the exercise and music group will receive pre-recorded music playlists along with the exercise.
-During the strength training (ST), participants will be asked to sync their concentric and eccentric muscle contractions in time with the tempo of playlists.
-For aerobic exercise (AE), we will adjust the tempo of playlists to match individual walking cadence for participants to be trained to walk in sync with the beats of the playlists.
+Participants receive pre-recorded music playlists to use during exercise.
+During the strength training (ST), participants are asked to sync their concentric and eccentric muscle contractions to the beats of the music at a specific tempo.
+During aerobic exercise (AE), the tempo is adjusted to match individual walking cadence for participants to step in sync with the playlists.

 Emory University